 Mark 1:1-3 The beginning of the gospel about Jesus Christ, the Son of God.
 It is written in Isaiah the prophet: “I will send my messenger ahead of you, who will prepare your way” — “a voice of one calling in the desert, ‘Prepare the way for the Lord, make straight paths for him.’”

 Isaiah speaks of a messenger preparing the way for “our God”.
 Mark shows that Isaiah’s prophecy spoke of John the Baptist’s preparing for the coming of JESUS!
 Truly He is “our God”.
 It is small wonder that Thomas, beholding the resurrected Son, could cry, “My Lord and my God!”
 (John 20:28).
-It is quite evident from his words that the apostle Thomas had correctly perceived the deity of Jesus Christ.
+It is quite evident from his words that the apostle Thomas had correctly perceived the divinity of Christ.

 Hebrews 3:3-4Jesus has been found worthy of greater honor than Moses, just as the builder of a house has greater honor than the house itself.
 For every house is built by someone, but God is the builder of everything.